plone/training/voltoaddons/01-addon-basics.rst

 .. __: https://github.com/collective/awesome-volto

-An addon can be almost anything that a Volto project can be.
+An add-on can be almost anything that a Volto project can be.
 They can:

 - provide additional views and blocks
 - override or extend Volto's builtin views, blocks, settings
-- shadow (customize) Volto's (or another addon's) modules
+- shadow (customize) Volto's (or another add-on's) modules
 - register custom routes
 - provide custom Redux actions and reducers
 - register custom Express middleware for Volto's server process
 - tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
 - even provide a custom theme, just like a regular Volto project does.

-As for implementation, Volto addons are just plain Javascript packages with an additional feature: they provide helper functions that mutate Volto's configuration registry.
+As for implementation, Volto add-ons are just plain Javascript packages with an additional feature: they provide helper functions that mutate Volto's configuration registry.
 These are the "addon configuration loaders".

 .. note::

-    To make things easy, addons should be distributed as source, non transpiled.
-Volto's Webpack setup will load/transpile addon packages if they are identified as Volto addons.
+    To make things easy, add-ons should be distributed as source, non transpiled.
+Volto's Webpack setup will load/transpile add-on packages if they are identified as Volto add-ons.

-Their ``main`` entry in ``package.json`` should point to ``src/index.js``, which should be an ES6 module with a default export, the addon configuration
+Their ``main`` entry in ``package.json`` should point to ``src/index.js``, which should be an ES6 module with a default export, the add-on configuration
 loader:

 .. code-block:: jsx